-Form 990 can be complex and difficult to complete.
-It is strongly recommended that councils and separately incorporated chapters contact a knowledgeable CPA firm to prepare the filing.
-Another advantage of having the Form 990 professionally prepared is the council will have the CPA firm to rely on in the event the IRS has questions about the filing.
+The Forms 990 can be complex and difficult to complete.
+It is strongly recommended that state councils/ separately incorporated chapters engage a knowledgeable CPA firm to prepare the filing.
+Another advantage of having the Forms 990 professionally prepared is the state council will have the CPA firm to rely on in the event the IRS has questions with regard to the filing.